A Newbie's Guide to Miles & Points

-- Think about your travel goals.
+Think about your travel goals.
 Where in the world do you want to go?
 What flight and hotel bookings do you need to make over the upcoming year or so?
 Are you happy with economy class, or would you like to treat yourself and your loved ones to a luxurious experience in business class or even First Class?

 Frequently Asked Questions

 If one or more of the following describes you, then collecting points is better than not collecting points:

 You love to travel, and are constantly saving money and/or budgeting for future trips

 You regularly travel overseas to visit friends and family

 You enjoy getting away every once in a while, even if it's a weekend trip somewhere close by